-The Investment Trusts Handbook, a new 350-page annual compilation of data and insights about the investment trust sector, was published in November 2017.
+Investment Trusts Handbook, a 350-page annual compilation of data and insights about the investment trust sector, was published in November 2017.
 The second was published a year later and the third (2020) edition will be published in early December 2019.
 Investment trusts are often described as the City’s best kept secret – and certainly in my experience they are the favoured choice of those who know most about investing in funds.
 As the editor of this new publication, I have been fortunate to be able to recruit some of the best known names in the business to contribute features about their experience and insights.
-They include Peter Spiller, Mark Dampier, John Baron, John Newlands, Robin Angus, Max King, Sandy Cross and many more.
-The latest edition includes a seven-part review of the year just gone, 15 in-depth interviews with a trio of top-performing investment trust managers, a calendar of results and AGM announcements coming up over the next 12 months and a detailed directory of all the most important trusts, together with a section on how to analyse closed end funds.
+These include Peter Spiller, Charles Cade, John Baron, John Newlands, Robin Angus, Max King, Sandy Cross and many more.
+The latest edition includes a seven-part review of the year just gone, 15 in-depth interviews and articles about important themes affecting the sector, plus a detailed directory of all the most important trusts, together with a section on how to analyse closed end funds.
 This year the Editor’s Notes, in which I comment about developments in the investment trust world, will be included in the free e-book version, available from the Handbook’s dedicated website (ithb.co.uk) – all in all, an ideal gift for any DIY investor.
-Find out more here or to purchase from Amazon click on the cover image.